zhongzc/LSM-tree/README.md

 # sst

-need to create a `resources` folder in the root directory
+Need to create a `resources` folder in the root directory.

+Run `FakeDataGenerator.main` for generate fake data.